Dataocelot/airbyte-motherduck-hackathon/README.md

 The Data sources are:

-- An Airtable CRM made containing the records of appliances purchased by customers at Appliance Ocelot
+- An Airtable CRM made containing the records of appliances purchased by customers at Ocelot Living
   <img src="docs/images/customer_crm.png" alt="Airtable CRM table"/>

 - An S3 bucket that conatins semi-structured data of the parsed output (JSON) of PDFs of User manuals.